 Volunteers with professional experience in education, counseling, business development, medical care, and other areas of expertise are needed to aid women’s rights projects at home and abroad.
 To get involved in volunteering with women’s rights, find a position where you can utilize your skill set to benefit women.
-Consider how your background can enhance a project -- this may not be hands-on work with beneficiaries.
+Consider how your background can enhance a project -- for example, your skills may be an asset behind the scenes doing marketing or web development, rather than doing hands-on work with beneficiaries.

 There are a variety of women’s rights issues to consider before you select a country in which to volunteer.
-These include (but are not limited to) reproductive health, LGBTQ rights, gender-based violence, economic security, female genital mutilation/cutting, sex trafficking, access to education, malnourishment, hygiene programs, vocational training, microfinance, counseling, legal advocacy, and English language courses.
+These include (but are not limited to):

 Top Countries to Volunteer with Women

 Guatemala has one of the highest rates of gender-motivated crime, violence, and femicide in the world.
 At least 62 women are killed monthly; violent deaths take almost 10 out of every 100,000 women in Guatemala.
 Indigenous women are suppressed and live in a cycle of poverty in low-income, rural areas.
-Konojel is a grassroots non-profit organization in Guatemala working to reduce chronic malnutrition and endemic poverty.
-They welcome volunteers to participate in their nutrition centers.
+A Broader View Volunteers Corp is a grassroots non-profit organization in Guatemala working to uplift women and empower their independence through a mother-child center.
+They welcome volunteers throughout the year in their center.